psiroki/dinnye/docs/rsqrt.md

 So we shift it right one bit (effectively dividing by two), negate it, and add a bias to adjust both for the IEEE exponent bias and to minimize the average error.

+Mapping the integer back to a float effectively performs an approximate inverse logarithmic operation.
+We then apply a Newton's method iteration to further refine the precision.

 ## Fixed point version

 ```C++